 “There are no magic bullets when it comes to housing,” Whitzman said.
 “It’s a bunch of things that have to happen together from all levels of government.
 It’s doable, it would even be easy technically—but it’s not easy politically.”

-Ximena González is a freelance journalist who writes about urban affairs for The Sprawl.
-Her work has also appeared in The Globe and Mail, The Tyee and Jacobin.
+Ximena González is a freelance journalist whose work has also appeared in The Globe and Mail, The Tyee and Jacobin.

 Support in-depth Calgary journalism.Sign Me Up!